alls7554/WebServicePlatform/README.md

-# WebServiceFlatform - First half of 2020
+# WebServicePlatform - First half of 2020